 WHAT ARE THE SYMPTOMS OF COVID-19 AND HOW IS IT DIFFERENT FROM FLU AND ALLERGIES?

-The main symptoms of COVID-19, which may appear between 2 to 14 days after exposure, include: fever, cough, and difficulty breathing or shortness of breath.
+The main symptoms of COVID-19, which may appear between 2 to 14 days after exposure, can include: fever, cough, difficulty breathing or shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
+There are other symptoms that are not as common but could be a sign of COVID-19 so contact your healthcare professional if you are concerned.
 Not everyone with COVID-19 will experience symptoms, or they may be mild enough that they are dismissed, but they can still be contagious.
 These symptoms can also seem similar to flu and seasonal allergies but there are some differences.

 WHEN SHOULD I CALL A HEALTHCARE PROFESSIONAL?